By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Trust me when I say you’re not alone in how you feel.
 Almost everyone feels loneliness at some point.
 Loneliness isn’t dependent on having lots of friends.
 It’s about the quality of those relationships and how connected you feel to the people around you.

 Researchers define loneliness as feeling lonely more than once a week.
 While it’s common to label loneliness as solitude or being alone, it’s more of a state of mind.
-So, what causes loneliness exactly?
+So, what causes loneliness and millennial depression, exactly?

 Loneliness can occur for several reasons.
 You might feel lonely if you: